Process of Withdrawal

 The second stage is for the Commission’s negotiating team, headed up by Michel Barnier, to negotiate the exit agreement with the UK on behalf of the EU, on the mandate set by the European Council (as above).

 It is anticipated that negotiations will need to conclude by Autumn 2018, to allow time for legal analysis, translation, and then ratification (see below) before March 2019, when the two-year time period specified by Article 50 is complete.
-Given that substantive discussions on the UK’s departure are only likely to start in June given the procedural requirements outlined above, negotiators will only have 16 months to reach a deal.
+Given that substantive discussions on the UK’s departure only began in June given the procedural requirements outlined above and the General Election in the UK, negotiators only have 16 months to reach a deal.
 In addition, Member States are likely to refrain from taking major political decisions before the new German government is installed in September this year (see our Upcoming Elections page for more information).

 Third stage: Ratification